A first or upper-second class honours degree in a relevant subject or equivalent.

 Months of entry

-In the post-Cold War globalising world there is an increasingly apparent need for more sophisticated ways of understanding the dramatic changes taking place.
-This programme addresses that need, providing students with advanced training, by way of coursework and dissertation, in the general methods, scope, theories, and findings in the field of International Relations.
+In the post-Cold War globalising world there is a growing need for more sophisticated ways of understanding the dramatic changes taking place in states and societies.
+This programme is designed to address this need, providing you with advanced training in the analysis of international relations theory and practice.

 Information for international students